All Episodes

 unidentified

-I'm just calling to say you guys are awesome, and I know I try to be my part, and you both make some very good points, but on this karaoke v.
+There Jordan, I'm just calling to say you guys are awesome And I know I try to be bipartisan.

 And by the way, as a plant daddy, you've certainly heard the studies that plants grow better when you sing to them, right?

-Before I called to lead this message, I looked it up on Google, and the first link did not disagree with me.
+Before I called to delete this message, I looked it up on Google, and the first link did not disagree with me.

 So in honor of your show being about Alex Jones and his research methods, I figured that was about as far in as I had to look.